 Well, certainly there is a rise in teleshopping, so local logistics will increase.
 The amount of this is unclear.
 Currently e-shopping is on the order of (and under) = 10% of retail sales, but it is growing.
 With this trend continuing, the need for shipping companies in new york and other locations around the country are sure to increase.

 There are several aspects of this.
 There is the shipment from factory to distribution center, from one distribution center to another, and from the final distribution center to the final destination (usually home), the “last mile”.
 If the total goods consumed remain the same, the first two stages are essentially unchanged.

 If the freight delivery system currently covers every street (that is the UPS guy comes down your street once a day, every day), it will continue to cover every street, just with more vehicles dispatched from the dispatch center to the last mile(s), as with more deliveries there will be more trucks dispatched and each truck will have a shorter, but more intensive route.
 Ignoring automation in this field (and surely there will be some), once the appropriate optimizations are made in terms of grouping shipments, this still has to be more efficient than individuals going out and coming back from shopping trips.

-Shopping trips declining counts as a reduction in personal travel, and UPS shipments count as an increase in freight, but how much is this?
+Shopping trips declining counts as a reduction in personal travel, and UPS shipments count as an increase in freight that is rising alongside the freight forwarding services used by companies, but how much is this?
 Shopping is less than 10% of personal travel.